quaderno/quaderno-developers/source/includes/_quaderno_js.md

 - **result.valid**: true (valid business number), false (invalid business number) or null (the external validation service is temporarily unavailable).

+## Quaderno.js objects

+This section documents the objects you'll receive from Quaderno.js.
 ### The Tax object

 This object is passed by the resolve function of the `Promise` returned by the `Quaderno.calculateTaxes` method or by invoking `Quaderno.getLastTax`.